-In sum the impact of population shrinkage or the impact of population ageing is a serious challenge for both local and national decision makers.
+In sum the impact of population shrinkage or the impact of population ageing is a serious challenge for both local and national decision-makers.
 Many regions witness population ageing and population shrinkage simultaneously, which multiplies the impact of both processes.
-Such a situation is occurring in regions in East Germany where the effects of population ageing were sharpened by a high level of out-migration of young and middle-aged people.
-The mean age in some regions is almost 50 years (Dessau-Rosslau, Altenburger Land and Suhl).
+Such a situation has been occurring in regions in East Germany where the effects of population ageing were sharpened by a high level of out-migration of young and middle-aged people.
+The mean age

+13 For further details, see ESPON SeGI report at: www.espon.eu/main/Menu_Projects/Menu_AppliedResearch/SeGI. html in some regions is almost 50 years (Dessau-Rosslau, Altenburger Land and Suhl regions).
 The overall impact of population ageing and population shrinking on the costs of infrastructure strongly depends on the kind of service and how it is organised and provided to users.